Flagsmith/flagsmith/docs/docs/deployment/hosting/locally-edge-proxy.md

 grace period, the health check will fail with a 500 status code.
 This allows the Edge Proxy to continue reporting as healthy even if the Flagsmith API is temporarily unavailable.

+You can point your orchestration health checks to this endpoint.

 #### `health_check.environment_update_grace_period_seconds`

 Default: `30`.